theostos/FACS-synthetic-classifier/README.md

 This system also includes an intensity scoring ranging from A (trace) to E (maximum)

-FACS system has many qualities: it is interpretable while assuring reproducibility of its coding by trained expert coder.

 The FACS system is valued for its interpretability and the reproducibility of its codings by trained experts.
 Research such as [[1](#1)] demonstrates its effectiveness in evaluating emotion beyond discrete emotion classification using the arousal-valence model [[13](#13)].
 Authors in [[3](#3)] contrasts the limitations of self-reporting emotions with studies focusing solely on AUs.
 Study [[9](#9)] explores emotion detection using a graph-based approach, and [[20](#20)] illustrates how AUs can be utilized to detect both micro and macro expressions in video content.